michaelrsweet/moauth/DOCUMENTATION.md

 moauthd
 -------

-`moauthd` is the OAuth 2.0 authentication/resource server program.
+`moauthd` is the OAuth 2.0 authorization and resource server program.
 When run with no arguments, it binds to port 9nnn where 'nnn' is the bottom three digits of your user ID and is accessible on all addresses associated with your system's hostname.
 Log messages are written to the standard error file by default.